 Google Adwords works by using a ‘query click’ system.
 For instance, you are an online stationery store who has purchased an ad related the specific search query: “stationery products”.
-When a consumer enters “Stationery products” into a Google Search, your ad pops up.
+When a consumer enters “Stationery products” into a Google Search, your paid media ad pops up.

 - Facebook has a massive database of information on its users; gender, age, location, politics, marriage status, career, hobbies, interests, etc. This allows marketers to completely customize their target strategy with precise accuracy.
 Accurate advertising means a much higher return on investment.

 - Facebook owns Instagram.
 Many people just maintain their Facebook accounts, and instead actively use Instagram everyday.
-Facebook Ads allows you to customize your campaign to appear on Instagram as well.
+Facebook Ads allows you to customize your marketing campaign to appear on Instagram as well.
 Fashion, fitness, and entertainment are three very popular industries on Instagram.

 Naturally, we can’t talk marketing without talking SEO.
 It’s kind of our bread and butter.
 It also happens to be the most effective way to improve your e-commerce rankings in popular search engines like Google and Bing.
 High search engine rankings and indexing is important; according to recent studies around 16% of new e-commerce customers come from organic search.